 47. Expired items in the pantry – You are not going to eat them, so throw them away.

-48. Pantry items you don’t like – Go ahead and donate them to the local food bank.
+48. Pantry items you don’t like – Go ahead and donate them to the local food bank, check for expiration dates.

 49. Coffee mugs – Go ahead and donate the ones you never use.